 9. Furniture and White-Glove Delivery — Multi-stage sign-off, installation documentation, dispute evidence

 White-glove furniture delivery involves a delivery event that spans multiple stages: the goods arrive, they are inspected for transit damage before being brought into the premises, they are assembled or installed, and the customer accepts the finished result.
-Each of those stages is a potential dispute point, and the ePOD record needs to document all of them.
+Each of those stages is a potential dispute point, and the electronic proof of delivery record needs to document all of them.

 A furniture delivery claim that a sofa arrived with a scratch is much harder to defend if the only documentation is a final photo and a customer signature.
 A claim that the installation was incomplete is hard to refute if there is no record of what the installation comprised.
 White-glove ePOD is fundamentally about creating a layered evidence record that protects both the delivery operation and the customer.